 The outcome of the track meet came down to the 4 x 400 meter relay (‘mile relay’ during our time).
 Our anchor leg did not finish through, and was passed at the tape.
 That miffed Carl.

 At dinner afterwards, Carl mentioned the anchor runner not finishing strongly.
-His pet peeve was people who do not maximize their opportunities.
-Steve pointed out that this could apply to us in our project.
-“Maximize life.”
+His pet peeve was people who do not act on opportunities.
+Steve made the analogy to our project - - “Maximize Life.”

-I said that I had already been taking good notes of our meetings and discussions.
+I said that I had already been taking good notes of our meetings and communications.
 "I could write a journal of our observations."

 "What, a How to Laugh instruction book?"
 Carl mused.

-Steve suggested that our original goal was to find tools to maximize happiness, so if we write anything, that should be the focus.
+Steve suggested that our original goal was to find tools to live a happy life, so if we write anything, that should be the focus.